-All 23 of the homes built by the Fuller Center prior to the earthquake withstood the disaster in pristine condition.
+However, all 23 of the homes built by the Fuller Center prior to the earthquake withstood the disaster in pristine condition.
 This includes the 11 that were completed in Trishuli in the Nuwakot district, which was directly in the heart of the earthquake zone.
 An estimated 80-90% of the homes were destroyed in the district, and housing is now the biggest need.
-Our mission is to share better building methods in the villages throughout the district through demonstrating how to build better.
+Our mission is to share better building methods in the villages throughout the district and make housing safer for generations to come.
 Our goal is to build as many as 200 homes, funds permitting.

 For centuries, Nepal was ruled by kings.
 But, after years of fighting communist rebels, King Gyanendra abdicated his throne in 2006 and a secular, democratic republic was declared.
-In 2000, Millard Fuller met the then King Birendra while on a tour of Habitat affiliates in the country.
-King Birendra was later assassinated along with his whole family on June 1, 2001.
+In 2000, Millard Fuller met then King Birendra while on a tour of Habitat affiliates in the country.

 Each trip to Nepal will be with a group of mission-minded volunteers — typically 8-20 total — who want to experience the world, meet new people, and make a difference.
 No skills required.
 Trips last 1-2 weeks and include local sightseeing.